Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Introduction

 A system of equations with a symmetric matrix may be solved via LU factorization with partial pivoting, however, the LDL factorization may be desirable, as it can be described based on elementary vertex and edge elimination operations on an undirected graph.
 Further, the LDL factorization provides additional information about the matrix, such as the inertia (number of zero, positive, and negative eigenvalues), in the case of real or complex matrices.
 The primary motivating application for this work is the application of LDL factorization to quantum states resulting from Clifford circuits~\cite{van2004graphical,anders2006fast,gosset2024fast,de2022fast,aaronson2004improved,dehaene2003clifford}, such as graph states~\cite{hein2006entanglement}.
 These states are described by a symmetric matrix and adhere to local-equivalences~\cite{bouchet1993recognizing,van2004graphical,dehaene2003clifford}, that are fully described by LDL-like edge and vertex elimination operations over GF(2).
 Further, Gosset, Grier, Kerzner, and Schaeffer provide an $O(n^\omega)$-time solver for sparse linear systems over GF(2) by reduction to Clifford circuit simulation~\cite{gosset2024fast}.
+In the Clifford-circuit setting that motivates this work, the matrices are typically sparse, so the regime of greatest interest is large $n$ together with enough combinatorial structure to control fill.
 Beyond preserving symmetry and providing additional information regarding the matrix, such as in the case of graph states, the LDL factorization may also be computed with less fill and work than LU (see Example~\ref{ex:1}).
 In this paper, we provide algorithms for LDL factorization of sparse and dense symmetric matrices that achieve the same complexity as the best known methods for Cholesky.
 Given our primary motivation is GF(2), we consider a general field and do not give focus to numerical stability.